anthonychavis/BooksNStuff/README.md

 ## Introduction

-In this project I practiced using ES6 Classes.
+In this project, I practiced using ES6 Classes.
-I may return to this to build out an interseting client-side site.
+I may return to this to build out an interesting client-side site.

 ## Technologies